WalLee2/simple_shell/README.md

 ls
 ```

-The 'ls' command lists all directories and files in the current working directory.
+The `ls` command lists all directories and files in the current working directory.

 ##### List of useful commands
 `ls` - lists all files and directories of current working directory